Amin al-Husseini: In Nazi-occupied Europe

 Germany has resolved, step by step, to ask one European nation after the other to solve its Jewish problem, and at the proper time, direct a similar appeal to non-European nations as well.
 When Germany had defeated Russia and broken through the Caucasus into the Middle East, it would have no further imperial goals of its own and would support Arab liberation...
 But Hitler did have one goal.
 "Germany's objective would then be solely the destruction of the Jewish element residing in the Arab sphere under the protection of British power".
 (Das deutsche Ziel würde dann lediglich die Vernichtung des im arabischen Raum unter der Protektion der britischen Macht lebenden Judentums sein).
 In short, Jews were not simply to be driven out of the German sphere but would be hunted down and destroyed even beyond it.

 A separate record of the meeting was made by Fritz Grobba, who until recently had been the German ambassador to Iraq.
 His version of the crucial words reads "when the hour of Arab liberation comes, Germany has no interest there other than the destruction of the power protecting the Jews".

+A claim which Benjamin Netanyahu made in 2015 that Husseini convinced Hitler to go through with the Holocaust during this meeting has been discredited, with the mass killings of Jews by SS mobile killing units in fact already underway by the time Hitler met him.

 Al-Husseini's own account of this point, as recorded in his diary, is very similar to Grobba's.
 According to Amin's account, however, when Hitler expounded his view that the Jews were responsible for World War I, Marxism and its revolutions, and this was why the task of Germans was to persevere in a battle without mercy against the Jews, he replied: "We Arabs think that Zionism, not the Jews, is the cause of all of these acts of sabotage."